Go to navigation

 Internet user policy

-access to the internet, excluding those sites for which a
+provide free public access to the internet, excluding those sites

 The internet provides access to information and resources far

 beyond what was previously available.
 Access to this information